xhgchen/xhgchen.github.io/_posts/2023-06-12-a-fast-start-vacfs.md

 ## Fruitful Beginnings

 The past two weeks have been full of progress and unexpected challenges.
 Communication with my mentors and the MDAnalysis organization as a whole has gone well, and everyone has been responsive and helpful, even with their other commitments.
-I built [Transport Analysis](https://github.com/MDAnalysis/transport-analysis), a fresh, standalone Python package from the [MDAKit cookiecutter template](https://github.com/MDAnalysis/cookiecutter-mdakit), then finished implementing and testing the basic functionality for computing velocity autocorrelation functions (VACFs) from an `AtomGroup`.
+I built [Transport Analysis](https://github.com/MDAnalysis/transport-analysis), a fresh, standalone Python package, from the [MDAKit cookiecutter template](https://github.com/MDAnalysis/cookiecutter-mdakit), then finished implementing and testing the basic functionality for computing velocity autocorrelation functions (VACFs) from an `AtomGroup`.
 I also raised the appropriate issues for the next features and changes in the GitHub repository.
 Recently, I worked through the Read the Docs tutorial in preparation for writing the documentation.

 ## Developing an MDAKit from the Cookiecutter